nmiguelmoura/intro-to-redux-todo/README.md

 5. This new middleware should check if action is a function.

 6. If its a function, it should return that function execution.

+## Challenges

+1. Implement the delete the same way.

+2. Implement the status toggle the same way.

+3. Implement getting all todos from DB when the app initializes.

+4. Implement a UI optimistic approach on changing the status of a TODO.